- EAP bylaws (PDF) [202 KB]

 2. An extraordinary general assembly shall be held when the Board or the general assembly finds reason thereto or when no less than one fourth (1/4) of the members entitled to vote so demand of the Board in writing for a specifically stated matter.
 Such a meeting shall be held within thirty days of the time at which the demand was put to the Board.

-3. At general assemblies each members has only one vote.
+3. At general assemblies, each member has only one vote.
 Unless otherwise stated in the bylaws, the decision of the GA shall be the opinion supported by more than half of the casted votes.
-In case of a tie, the vote of the President is decisive.
+In case of a tie, the vote of the president is decisive.

 - Opening of the meeting

 - Establishing the meeting as lawful and quorate